PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-10 04:00:01
+Last updated: 2024-04-10 04:01:10
-Random Quote: I just want to stand on top of the Wall and piss off the edge of the world.  -  Tyrion Lannister
+Random Quote: Folly and desperation are ofttimes hard to tell apart.  -  Maester Luwin